wilgaboury/super-speedy-dial/README.md

 - `> make` - install project dependencies and generate build directory and output
 - `> make distAddon` - creates `dist/super-speedy-dial.zip`, a zip archive of the build output

-## Development Commands

-- `> npm run dev` - starts a continual process that will watch for file changes and automatically rebuild the addon, placing the output in the`build_dev` directory
-- `> make clean` - delete all build outputs
-- `> make cleanAll` - deletes build outputs, `node_modules`, and generated source code
-- `> make install` - installs dependencies (creates `node_modules`) and creates generated source code
-- `> make distSource` - creates a zip archive of the source placed at `dist/source.zip`, this command uses `git archive` so it must be performed inside a clone of the repo
-- `> make dist` - does the same as running both `distAddon` and `distSource`

 ## Features and Tips

 - Drag and drop reorder bookmarks and edit their names